ReneRichterDE/ButtonMatrix/README.md

 The library allows easy interfacing with a keypad.
 Not only keypads connected directly to the IO pins of the microcontroller are supported, but also via I2C.
 There is a connector provided for the Adafruit MCP23017 library, but you can also easily create your custom one if required.
+In addition to this large keypads connected to multiple MCP boards are now supported.

 Development of the library has been inspired by the Keypad library of Mark Stanley and Alexander Brevig I wanted it to be more flexible and implement a more object oriented approach.